 The technical foundation powering this integration is Anthropic's Model Context Protocol (MCP), an open-source standard for connecting AI applications to external data sources.
 And here's where things get interesting - Microsoft has been quietly embracing MCP across its ecosystem.
 The company is planning to use MCP widely in Windows as it rewrites the operating system to create AI PCs that you can actually talk to.

 This partnership reveals Microsoft's broader AI strategy shift.
-The company has been increasingly relying on Anthropic's models to power various Copilot features, including Copilot Researcher, GitHub Copilot, Copilot Studio, and a that can generate Word and PowerPoint documents through Microsoft's chat interface.
+The company has been increasingly relying on Anthropic's models to power various Copilot features, including Copilot Researcher, GitHub Copilot, Copilot Studio, and a new Office Agent that can generate Word and PowerPoint documents through Microsoft's chat interface.